isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 Kim Seng Road is named after Tan Kim Seng, a respected community leader and public benefactor, who bore the cost of building the road in the early 1860s.

 Tan Kim Seng was one of the earliest settlers from Malacca.
 A prominent public benefactor and merchant, he came to Singapore at an early age.
-He established his mercantile firm, Kim Seng & Co., at Boat Quay in 1842.
+He established his mercantile firm, Kim Seng &amp; Co., at Boat Quay in 1842.
 It soon flourished.
 By the early 1850s, the company had branches at Malacca, Macassar and Shanghai.
 It also owned land and property in Singapore, and Tan Kim Seng became one of the wealthiest and most prominent Chinese merchants.

 #### **Alkaff Avenue**